Seafood-Globalization-Lab/artis-hpc/README.md

 #### Teardown all AWS resources

-   - Remove all AWS resources using terraform files written out at the root level of `artis-hpc/`.
+   - Remove all AWS resources using terraform files written out at the root level of `artis-hpc/`. *Requires "yes" input in terminal prompt*.

    ```zsh
    terraform destroy